hsnetzer/BirdBush/README.md

 ### Initialization

-Generating with locations inputted as an array of Array<Double>s of the form [id, x coord, y coord]:
+Generating with locations inputted as an array of Double arrays of the form [id, x coord, y coord]:
 ```swift
 var bigArray = [[Double]]()
 for i in 1...10000 {